canonical/certification-docs/Self-Test_Guide-14.04.rst

 -  CPUs should support virtualization (VMX/SVM), when supported by CPU architecture.

--  All firmware (BIOS/UEFI, NIC, storage controller, etc) should be shipping level, *not* development level.

 -  The SUT Firmware should have verifiable identifiers in DMI Types 1, 2 and/or 3 that match the information entered in the hardware entry on C3.